 6. Sustainability & Capacity Building

-- a) Agency’s leadership supports LGBTQ inclusion efforts (e.g., leadership “buy in” is clear through board/senior leadership communications on the importance of the work and action to hold stakeholders accountable).
-(Note: Participation in an Executive Briefing by at least one senior leader is required of all ACAF participants.
-See Staff Training for more).
+- Agency’s leadership supports LGBTQ inclusion efforts (e.g., leadership “buy in” is clear through board/senior leadership communications on the importance of the work and action to hold stakeholders accountable).
+(Note: Participation in an Executive Briefing by at least one senior leader is required of all ACAF participants.)

-- b) Agency takes a team-based approach to its LGBTQ inclusion efforts (e.g., a LGBTQ committee is formed and leading policy and practice review and changes).
+- b) Agency takes a team-based approach to its LGBTQ inclusion efforts (e.g., forming an LGBTQ committee to lead policy and practice review and changes).

 Innovations (at least one):